micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.iapresenter/text.md

 # Exploring boto3 Events With Mitmproxy

 ---

+/assets/qr-slides.png
+size: contain

+This QR code links to these slides and the code examples.
+I'll post it up at the end but I also have it here so you can follow along on your own device if you want.

 # Michael Twomey

 - Hi! 👋 I'm Michael Twomey 🇮🇪
-- Started my career in Sun Microsystems working on the Solaris OS in 1999 (when Y2K was a thing)
+- I started my career in Sun Microsystems working on the Solaris OS in 1999 (when Y2K was a thing)
-- 🐍 Been coding in Python for over 20 years
+- I've Been coding in Python for over 20 years 🐍
 - Started kicking the tyres of AWS back when it was just S3, EC2 and SQS
-- ☁️ Senior Cloud Architect at fourTheorem
+- I'm now a Senior Cloud Architect at fourTheorem

 ---